 Leadership in the Angioedema Field

 Aleena Banerji, MD, an Associate Professor in our group specializing in angioedema, is known nationally for her clinical and research expertise in this disorder.
-She is one of the few angioedema specialists in the Northeast and has been treating angioedema patients since 2003.
+She is one of the few angioedema specialists in the Northeast and has been treating angioedema patients for 20+ years.

-In addition, Dr. Banerji has been regularly involved in developing and operating research studies of novel treatments for hereditary angioedema.
-Under her guidance, Mass General has completed clinical trials of C1-inhibitor replacement therapy.
-An ongoing clinical trial is exploring the efficacy and safety of a novel antibody inhibiting kallikrein.
+In addition, Dr. Banerji has been regularly involved in research studies of novel treatments for hereditary angioedema.
+Under her guidance, Mass General has participated in numerous clinical trials improving the care of patients with hereditary angioedema.

 Dr. Banerji continues to lead groundbreaking research efforts and to incorporate the latest advances into her clinical practice whenever possible.